 Treatment needs to be available, but it also needs to be accessible.
 There can be multiple barriers to help-seeking for people experiencing suicidal ideation, including stigma, fear of becoming a burden or being judged by others, or fear of being hospitalized (or dismissed by the ER).

 In the book Suicidal: Why We Kill Ourselves, Jesse Bering described a process called cognitive deconstruction, which is a mental narrowing of focus and time frame of reference that can occur in the lead-up to suicide.
 The future and consequences cease to exist; there’s just now.
 That now is a very concrete, non-abstract place, with everything tuned out except the one thing that’s focused on.

 This sounds very much like my own experience leading up to attempting suicide.
 Recognizing that process is occurring can be an important sign that it’s time to reach out for help.
 You can read more in this post on cognitive deconstruction.
 It helps what can seem like an entirely illogical thought process to make a lot more sense.

 Is Suicide a Choice?

 If suicide is a choice, does that mean that it’s blameworthy, selfish, and all that other stigmatized crap?
-I suspect one of the reasons that some suicide prevention advocates argue that it’s not a choice is to try to avoid leaving that door open.
+I suspect that one of the reasons that some suicide prevention advocates argue that it’s not a choice is to try to avoid leaving that door open.

 However, the reality is a lot more nuanced than that.
 Suicidal ideation as a symptom of mental illness is not a choice.
-However, suicide itself is an intentional action, not a passive state of being or an involuntary act.
+However, suicide itself is an intentional action, not a passive state of being or an automatic, involuntary act.

-Being a choice doesn’t mean that there are better choices available, or that the menu of options include what you’d like it to.
-Mental illness severely limits the options that are on the menu.
-On a two-option menu of dying or living in pain, living could sometimes appear to be a worse choice than death.
+Being a choice doesn’t mean that there are better choices available, or that the menu of options includes what you’d like it to.
+Mental illness severely limits the options that are on that menu.
+On a two-option menu of dying or living in intense pain, living could sometimes appear to be a worse choice than death.